+Prior to being elevated to the interim role, Holt served as the Hilltoppers’ associate head coach, defensive coordinator and linebackers coach from 2013 to 2016.
 Under Holt’s guidance, the Hilltoppers improved their scoring defense from 121st nationally in 2014 (39.9) to 41st in 2016 (24.6), their total defense from 120th (509.9) to 41st (376.6) and their rushing defense from 111th (220.8) to third (97.2) among FBS schools.
-In his first season at WKU, the Hilltoppers ranked 15th nationally in total defense (339.2) and 10th in passing defense (177.9).
+In his first season at Western Kentucky, the Hilltoppers ranked 15th nationally in total defense (339.2) and 10th in passing defense (177.9).

 Holt has had two stints at USC, serving three seasons as the defensive coordinator and line coach (2006-08) and three seasons as linebackers coach (2001-03).
 During his six combined seasons with the Trojans, USC posted an overall record of 63-14, a Pac-10 record of 41-10, won the 2003 BCS national championship, four Rose Bowls (2003, 2006, 2007 and 2008) and one Orange Bowl (2002).
-With Holt as the coordinator, the 2006 Trojans finished the season ranked 20th in total defense (295.8), 11th in scoring defense (15.2) and tied for ninth in rushing defense (91.1).
-In 2008, USC led the nation in scoring defense, allowing a paltry 9.0 points per game while holding eight opponents to seven points or less with three shutouts.
-The 2008 Trojans paced the NCAA in passing defense (134.3) total defense (221.8) and in passing efficiency defense (85.75) while ranking second by allowing 221.8 yards of total offense per game, the lowest total by a Pac-10 school since 1971.
+With Holt as the coordinator, the 2006 Trojans finished the season ranked tied for ninth nationally in rushing defense (91.1), 11th in scoring defense (15.2) and 20th in total defense (295.8).
+In 2008, USC led the nation in scoring defense, allowing 9.0 points per game while holding eight opponents to seven points or less with three shutouts.
+The 2008 Trojans paced the NCAA in passing defense (134.3) total defense (221.8) and passing efficiency defense (85.75) while ranking second by allowing 221.8 yards of total offense per game, the lowest total by a Pac-10 team since 1971.

 In between stints at USC, Holt was the head coach at Idaho during the 2004 and 2005 seasons, posting a 5-18 record.
-He previously had served as the Vandals’ defensive coordinator and linebackers coach (1994-97) and defensive line and recruiting coordinator (1990-93).
-The Vandals made five appearances in the Division I-AA playoffs and had the No. 1-ranked rushing defense in 1994.
+He previously served as the Vandals’ defensive coordinator and linebackers coach (1994-97) and defensive line and recruiting coordinator (1990-93).
+The Vandals made five appearances in the NCAA Division I-AA playoffs and had the No. 1-ranked rushing defense in 1994.